 Schola Antiqua honors the legacy of musicologist Theodore C. Karp (1926–2015) with an evening highlighting musical repertories illuminated by his scholarship.
-The concert, directed by Martin Alan Anderson, centers on rarely performed French secular song and twelfth century sacred polyphony from the Abbey of St. Martial in Limoges.
+The concert, directed by Michael Alan Anderson, centers on rarely performed French secular song and twelfth century sacred polyphony from the Abbey of St. Martial in Limoges.
 The tribute concludes with a complete performance of Orlande de Lassus’ monumental Prophetiae Sibyllarum. $25 at the door, $10 students and seniors.
 Sponsored by the Lumen Christi Institute and the Music Department.

 Fifth House Ensemble: Degenerate Art

 Throughout history, art has maintained the power to threaten the social order.
 Delving into music that was censored, banned, and propagandized as “degenerate,” Fifth House Ensemble sheds new light on works by artists facing oppression under three different oppressive regimes: Nazi Germany, Soviet Russia, and McCarthyism here in the United States where individuals, ideas, and art were deemed un-American.
 5HE collaborates with the American Civil Liberties Union, Holocaust Community Services, the Spertus Institute, Artists at Risk, and the University of Chicago to share and illuminate poignant historical and present day stories of artists from around the world.
 Discussion after the performance. $20 at fifth-house.com; free to students (first 50 online, first 50 with ID at the door).